Problems are rare, but all procedures have some risk. The doctor will go over some problems that could happen, such as:

 - Allergic reaction to the injected material

 Some people worry about the use of radioactive material in a bone scan.
-The amount of radioactivity is small, though larger than you would receive from common x-ray procedures, like a chest x-ray or dental x-ray.
-The radioactive material is eliminated from the body within 2-3 days.
+The amount of radioactivity is small and passes from the body in 2 to 3 days.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.